sowmyasrinivasan/California-Automobile-Accident-Analysis/README.md

-# Project-1
 # California Accident Analysis
 Team Members: Tosveena Thomas, Alli Kruger, Weiqi Liang(Vicky), Sowmya Srinivasan

 ## When should California Highway Patrol increase staff  to prevent accidents?
-The CHP came to us with the data for all accidents in California and asked when they should increase staff patrols.
+If the CHP came to us with the data for all accidents in California asking about when they should increase staff patrols, this is the analysis we would present them.
+Analysis done with Pandas, visulizations done with Matplotlib and Pandas.
-Here are our recommendations:

-### Datasets to be Used and where to find them:
+### Datasets:

 * Accidents dataset
   * Found here: https://www.kaggle.com/sobhanmoosavi/us-accidents